August 5: ONE CHURCH SUNDAY worship service at 10:15 a.m.; location = on the campus of Temple Sholom in Greenwich

 Trinity Church was intentionally formed apart from any denomination.
 As a community of faith, we desire to create a space where those who are far from God can come, experience His love and feel at home.
 Denominations typically mean more to those already involved in a church community and we want those who do not regularly attend church to feel welcome.
 We continue to exist as a non-denominational church body governed by a Council.

 Since its founding in 1999, Trinity Church has existed as a church without our own Sunday worship space.
 While we are always open to the possibility of a building which has Sunday worship space that God may lead us towards, we see being a mobile church as a strength as it allows us the flexibility to pick up and change locations when needed.
 It also allows us the financial freedom from a mortgage and building maintenance for a large space.
-A challenge of being a mobile church is that we may be meeting in as many as five different locations (plus homes) in a given week, dependent too on availability and affordability.
-In 2016 we purchased the building at 5 River Road in Cos Cob that, after renovations are completed, will be a ministry center space for midweek groups and for the Trinity community to gather.
+A challenge of being a mobile church is that we may be meeting in several different locations (plus homes) in a given week, dependent too on availability and affordability.
+To address this, in 2016 we purchased the building at 5 River Road in Cos Cob and began renovations.
+In December 2017 our Ministry Center opened and is a space for midweek groups and for the Trinity community to gather.